ogu1101/sandbox-on-aws-for-datadog-agent/README.md

 ## Overview

-When you clone this repository and execute `terraform apply`, the following will happen automatically:
+When you clone this repository and run `terraform apply`, the following actions will occur automatically:

 1. AWS EC2 instances (Linux and Windows) will be launched.
 2. Datadog Agents will be installed on each instance.